-> The men whose names are included on the list have had a credible allegation made against them, based on the standards set forth by the Conference of Major Superiors of Men.
+The men whose names are included on the list have had a credible allegation made against them, based on the standards set forth by the Conference of Major Superiors of Men.
+This list is based on investigations that have been completed.
+Jesuits with allegations that are currently being investigated have not been included on this list.
 Inclusion on this list does not imply that the allegations are true and correct or that the accused individual has been found guilty of a crime or liable for civil claims.
 In many instances, the allegations were made several years or decades after the alleged events.

-While province leaders are confident that the list published today is inclusive, they have hired an outside agency, Kinsale Management Consulting, Inc., to review nearly 3,000 personnel files of Jesuits who are or were members of the U.S. Central and Southern Province or its predecessors as of Jan.
+While province leaders are confident that the list published today is inclusive, an outside agency, Kinsale Management Consulting, Inc., has been retained to review the personnel files of Jesuits who are or were members of the U.S. Central and Southern Province or its predecessors as of Jan.
 1, 1955.
 If Kinsale discovers any additional men with credible accusations, their names will be added to this list.
 That review will happen in Spring 2019.

 Jesuits have a zero-tolerance policy regarding instances of inappropriate conduct between a Jesuit and a minor.
 Protocols and procedures have been in place since 2002, when the United States Conference of Catholic Bishops issued the Charter for the Protection of Children and Young People.